Seegnify/Shellcloud/README.md

     OK - host node9.seegnify.net accessible via SSH with key authentication ERROR - host node9.seegnify.net not accessible via RSH with host authentication

-Note that each node is listed twice and only one type of authentication is required.
+Note that each node is listed speratelly for SSH and RSH while only one type of authentication is required.
 Therefore if you see ERROR for RSH and OK for SSH or vice-versa, it is still a good setup.